 - set dielectronic recombination mean off will turn off guesses for DR rates.
 These guesses are normally used for those ions that have no rate coefficients because no better can be done at present. - set dielectronic recombination mean scale will multiply the DR guesses by scale factors.
 One or more scale factors may appear on the line, and each will multiply the mean rate for successive ions.
 If there are fewer scale factors than ions then the last scale factor entered will be used for all higher ions.
 The scale factors must be greater than or equal to zero. - set dielectronic recombination mean noise [dispersion] will introduce Gaussian noise with the indicated dispersion.
 This provides a way to quantify the uncertainty caused by the need to use mean rates.
 This adds a component of Gaussian random noise to the means of the dielectronic recombination rate coefficients.
 The number on the line is the dispersion.
 The resulting random number will multiply the rate coefficient.
 The seed for the random number generator is set when this command is parsed.
-As a result the same DR rates will be used throughout any single calculation but the noise multiplying the rate will change from run to run.
+As a result the same DR rates will be used throughout any single calculation but the noise multiplying the rate will change from run to run. - set dielectronic recombination suppression off will turn off suppression of dielectronic recombination.
+The DR rate depends on both the gas temperature and density, such that as the density increases the DR rate decreases.
+This is parametrized as a suppression factor relative to the zero-density value, according to Nikolić et al. (2013).
+Unless this command is issued, the suppression will be applied.

-19.14.46 Set species gbar 0.01
+19.14.45 Set species gbar 0.01